What Are The Awards?

 Thinkers50—the first-ever global ranking of management thinkers—was created in 2001 by Stuart Crainer and Des Dearlove.
-In the intervening decade, the scope of Thinkers50 has broadened to include a range of activities that support its mission of identifying, ranking and sharing the best management thinking in the world.
+Since then, the scope of Thinkers50 has broadened to include a range of activities that support its mission of identifying, ranking and sharing the best management thinking in the world.

 The Thinkers50 Distinguished Achievement Awards were introduced in 2011.
 Today, Thinkers50 is widely recognized as the world’s definitive ranking of the top 50 business thinkers, and the Thinkers50 Distinguished Achievement Awards are widely regarded as the “Oscars of Management Thinking.”

-On Monday, 9 November 2015, the biennial Thinkers50 rankings were announced, along with the Distinguished Achievement Awards winners—celebrating the best and brightest management thinkers in the world.
-The Awards Gala — the culmination of a two-year Thinkers50 campaign to identify the very best new management thinking—followed a day-long event featuring some of the world’s most exciting and insightful management minds.
+On Monday, 13 November 2017, the biennial Thinkers50 rankings will be announced, along with the Distinguished Achievement Awards winners—celebrating the best and brightest management thinkers in the world.
+The Awards Gala — the culmination of a two-year Thinkers50 campaign to identify the very best new management thinking—follows a day-long event featuring some of the world’s most exciting and insightful management minds.

 The Distinguished Achievement Awards for 2017 include:

 The T50 Breakthrough Idea Award celebrates a eureka moment in management thinking.
 It is given to a thinker whose radical ideas and insights have the potential to change the way we think about business forever.
 From Taylorism to The Fortune at the Bottom of the Pyramid, new ideas have challenged what we know about the business world.
 Where will the next management breakthrough come from?

 Winners (most recent first): Rachel Botsman, The Ellen MacArthur Foundation, Vijay Govindarajan

 DIGITAL THINKING AWARD